googleinurl/Xpl-SHELLSHOCK-Ch3ck/README.md

 - DESCRIPTION - TOOL
 ------
 ```
-The tool inject a malicious user agent that allows exploring the vulnerabildiade
+The tool inject a malicious user agent that allows exploring the vulnerability
 sheelshock running server-side commands.
 ```